 HMT Women in Finance Charter

-Standard Life Aberdeen were among the first signatories to the HM Treasury Women in Finance Charter in 2016, demonstrating our commitment to inclusion and diversity and pledging to increase gender balance in our senior management populations and across our industry.
+Our company was among the first signatories to the HM Treasury Women in Finance Charter in 2016, demonstrating our commitment to inclusion and diversity and pledging to increase gender balance in our senior management populations and across our industry.

 Following our merger in 2017, we recommitted to the Charter and published our targets (detailed below) for the combined business in our 2017 Annual Report and Accounts.